Laser diode: Electrical and optical pumping

 Laser diodes form a subset of the larger classification of semiconductor p–n junction diodes.
-Forward electrical bias across the laser diode causes the two species of charge carrier – holes and electrons – to be "injected" from opposite sides of the p–n junction into the depletion region.
-Holes are injected from the p-doped into the n-doped, and electrons vice versa, semiconductor.
+Forward electrical bias across the laser diode causes the two species of charge carrier – holes and electrons – to be injected from opposite sides of the PIN junction into the depletion region.
+Holes are injected from the p-doped into the undoped (i) semiconductor, and electrons vice versa.
 (A depletion region, devoid of any charge carriers, forms as a result of the difference in electrical potential between n- and p-type semiconductors wherever they are in physical contact.)
-Due to the use of charge injection in powering most diode lasers, this class of lasers is sometimes termed "injection lasers," or "injection laser diode" (ILD).
+Due to the use of charge injection in powering most diode lasers, this class of lasers is sometimes termed injection lasers, or injection laser diodes (ILD).
 As diode lasers are semiconductor devices, they may also be classified as semiconductor lasers.
 Either designation distinguishes diode lasers from solid-state lasers.

 Another method of powering some diode lasers is the use of optical pumping.
 Optically pumped semiconductor lasers (OPSL) use a III-V semiconductor chip as the gain medium, and another laser (often another diode laser) as the pump source.
-OPSL offer several advantages over ILDs, particularly in wavelength selection and lack of interference from internal electrode structures.
+OPSLs offer several advantages over ILDs, particularly in wavelength selection and lack of interference from internal electrode structures.
 A further advantage of OPSLs is invariance of the beam parameters – divergence, shape, and pointing – as pump power (and hence output power) is varied, even over a 10:1 output power ratio.

 Generation of spontaneous emission

-When an electron and a hole are present in the same region, they may recombine or "annihilate" producing a spontaneous emission — i.e., the electron may re-occupy the energy state of the hole, emitting a photon with energy equal to the difference between the electron's original state and hole's state.
-(In a conventional semiconductor junction diode, the energy released from the recombination of electrons and holes is carried away as phonons, i.e., lattice vibrations, rather than as photons.)
+When an electron and a hole are present in the same region, they may recombine or annihilate producing a spontaneous emission — that is, the electron may re-occupy the energy state of the hole, emitting a photon with energy equal to the difference between the electron's original state and hole's state.
+(In a conventional semiconductor junction diode, the energy released from the recombination of electrons and holes is carried away as phonons (lattice vibrations) rather than as photons.)
 Spontaneous emission below the lasing threshold produces similar properties to an LED.
 Spontaneous emission is necessary to initiate laser oscillation, but it is one among several sources of inefficiency once the laser is oscillating.